 I find it easier to do something when I am excited about it or at least when I see the benefit of doing it.
-As long as you view marketing as an unpleasant task or duty, you’re going to keep struggling with it, and your marketing efforts may end up not been as effective as it could be.
+As long as you view marketing as an unpleasant task or duty, you’re going to keep struggling with it, and your marketing efforts may end up not being as effective as they could be.

 So if you have a negative mindset about marketing, it’s time to change that.
 Start thinking of marketing as a calling and a fundamental part of your ministry or business.